Straight University: Law department

 Straight University also offered professional training, including a law department from 1874 to 1886.
 Its graduates participated in local and national Reconstruction and post-Reconstruction era civil rights struggles.
 For example, Louis André Martinet, an 1876 graduate of Straight University Law School, published The Crusader—a civil rights daily; co-founded the Comité des Citoyens (Citizens' Committee) in New Orleans, which worked for civil rights; and played a significant role in setting up the challenge to segregation of Plessy v.
 Ferguson, a landmark Supreme Court case.
-His classmate Dan Desdunes joined him in this effort before moving to North Omaha, Nebraska to become a notable band leader.
+His classmate Dan Desdunes joined him in this effort before moving to North Omaha, Nebraska, to become a band leader.

 The Law department is historically notable as an integrated institution where blacks and whites were trained side by side.
 "It is an interesting fact of our 50 law graduates, 35 have been white."
 The school struggled to provide its law students with a proper research library.
 The students typically met for classes in the law professors' offices.

 In 1886, Straight discontinued the Law Department.
 It began to focus primarily on liberal arts, industrial arts, and teacher training.